aleclarson/valtio-kit/readme.md

 export const counter = new Counter(1)
 ```

-If your global instance sets up any persistent effects (i.e. `watch`, `on`, etc.), you need to clean up the effects when Vite HMR is triggered.
+If your global instance sets up any persistent effects (i.e. `computed`, `watch`, `on`, etc.), you need to clean up the effects when Vite HMR is triggered.

 ```ts
 import.meta.hot?.dispose(() => counter.release())